Adam-D-Rodgers/CS463-Labs/reflection.md

 Were there other exercises that might have helped you learn this week’s topic a little better?

     I think the exercises were good.

+### Jquery

+Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

+    I used the videos for help.
+How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?

+    They were helpful.
+Was there something that you wish had been explained better?

+    I think it was explained well.
+Were there other exercises that might have helped you learn this week’s topic a little better?

+    No.